 Stuttering is one of life’s obstacles that can prove difficult to overcome.
 Certain types of people learn methods and techniques to help overcome stuttering, however, others can struggle.
 I’m going to be doing a series of blogs with methods I use to help reduce the amount I stutter.
 This method I like to refer to as the Rhythmical Thinking method.

-During times when i stutter a lot I always try a wide range of techniques to help reduce it.
-When I was younger there was a time where no matter what method I tried, I could not stop stuttering.
+During times when I stutter a lot, I always try a wide range of techniques to help reduce it.
+When I was younger there was a time when no matter what method I tried, I could not stop stuttering.
 I struggled to think of what to do and then a thought came to my head.
 I started thinking of a musical beat in my head.
 I slowly started to increase the beat when I stopped stuttering and I went back to speaking normally.
-I’ll go into detail about how this works after i give a bit of a background to how it worked for me.
+I’ll go into detail about how this works after I give a bit of a background to how it worked for me.